The Ultimate List of 31 Tax Deductions for Shop Owners

 Direct labor related to manufacturing a product does not include a person you hire to help you sell a product, but does include a person directly involved in the production of the product.

-- Example: You own a shop where you sell your handmade jewelry.
+• Example: You own a shop where you sell your handmade jewelry.
 You give an employee wages to solder clasps for your necklaces.
-What you pay this person is your COGS.
+What you pay this person is part of your COGS.

 Inventory

-- Example: You own a clothing store.
-You bought 50 denim jackets, but you only sold 12 so far.
-You can write off the costs of those 12 jackets that you sold.
+• Example: You own a clothing store.
+You bought 50 denim jackets, but you sold only 12 so far.
+You can write off the costs of those 12 jackets.

 7. Decor